 From Steps to Feelings

-I like this video not only for its clarity, lighting, color, and cinematography but also for the producer's unique perspective.
-Paul Holman understood that tango is a dance of intimacy, connection, and surrender; that steps and footwork are secondary; that milonga codes play a crucial role; and that he should focus on the essentials, avoiding misleading trifles to let viewers experience a truly great milonga.
-I’ve been watching this video often, simply to enjoy that soulful scene and remind myself of how one should behave and dance in the milongas.
+I appreciate this video not only for its clarity, lighting, and cinematography but also for the producer's insightful perspective.
+Holman understood that tango is about intimacy, connection, and surrender.
+He recognized that steps and footwork are secondary, that milonga codes are essential, and that capturing the essence of tango means avoiding distractions.
+His work allows viewers to sense the atmosphere of a truly exceptional milonga.
+I've been watching this video a lot lately—just to absorb that soulful scene and remind myself of how one should dance and behave in a milonga.

-They dance tango not to enjoy the music, feeling, and intimacy with another person, but to display or practice steps.
-I believe most of these people knew that tango is an intimate dance, and they came because they wanted to taste that apple.
-Yet, for some hypocritical reasons, they used an open dance hold to replace the embrace, distanced themselves from each other, and focused solely on the steps rather than the music, partner, and feelings.
+They dance tango not to savor the music or share intimacy with a partner, but to display or practice steps.
+I believe most of these people know that tango is an intimate dance, and they come because they want to taste that apple.
+Yet, hypocritically, they use an open hold to replace the embrace, distance themselves from each other, and focus solely on the steps rather than the music, partner, and feelings.

 Common among our young people is another kind of tango scene showing below.

-Young people seem to need to discharge their youthful energy and prove their ability to do things in unconventional ways.
-Using an open dance hold rather than an embrace, they can perform fancy steps and showy figures.
-Some have even attained a certain degree of skillfulness in what they do.
-Nevertheless, there is no fundamental difference between this kind of tango and other sports dances.
-Personally, I don't see how this way of dancing tango can be considered enjoyable, compared to the feeling-oriented milonguero style.
+Young people often feel compelled to expend energy and demonstrate their uniqueness through unconventional approaches.
+By using an open hold instead of the embrace, they can perform flashy steps.
+Some have become quite skilled at it.
+Yet, this style resembles competitive or athletic dance forms more than social tango.
+Personally, I find it hard to see how this way of dancing tango can offer the same enjoyment as the feeling-oriented milonguero style.
 I wish there were better reasons why some people insist on doing this when there is clearly a better way, except they want to show off, have obstacles, or don't know better.
-As far as comfort, soulfulness, indulgence, and gratification are concerned, there is truly no comparison between the two styles.
+As far as comfort, soulfulness, indulgence, and gratification are concerned, there is truly no comparison.

-Three decades of trial and error since 1983 eventually lead some tango dancers in Europe and North America to move away from exhibitionism and pay more attention to the embrace, music and feelings.
-As a result, scenes like this start to appear in Europe and North America in recent years.
+After more than thirty years of trial and error since 1983, some dancers in Europe and North America have begun moving away from exhibitionism, shifting their focus to the embrace, music, and feelings.
+As a result, scenes like the following have started to appear.

 Their embrace and connection become closer and more intimate.
-Their dance becomes more feeling-oriented.
-Their steps become simpler, more musical, and more elegant.
-Their milonga becomes better organized.
+Their movement is now more feeling-oriented.
+Steps are simpler, more musical, and more elegant.
+The milonga is better organized.
 Antisocial behaviors are less seen.
-While showy footwork still appears, the embrace still breaks at times, hand use still remains habitual for some, music selections are still more dramatic than entimental, hastiness is still common, dresses are still too casual, and skill levels are uneven—progress is nevertheless evident compared to the previous two scenes.
-Such transformation certainly could not come without pain, given the strong Western traditions of liberalism, individualism, feminism, and the hippie movement.
-However, the dancers in this example have demonstrated that change is possible.
+Though showy footwork still appears, the embrace still breaks at times, hand use still remains habitual for some, the music choices are still more dramatic than sentimental, and hastiness is still common, progress, nevertheless, is clear.
+Such transformation certainly could not come without struggle, given the strong Western traditions of liberalism, individualism, feminism, and the legacy of the hippie movement.
+But the dancers in this video prove that change is possible.
 It reassures us that there is still a lot of hope in tango, in humanity, and in our capacity to adapt.

-It is worth your time to watch Holman's video again and compare it to our own tango.
+I encourage you to watch Holman’s video again, this time with fresh eyes.
 The following is an edited version.
-This time please pay attention to how the milongueros and milongueras follow the milonga codes from seating, making eye contact, doing cabeceo, dancing to sending the woman back to her seat.
-If you wonder what kind of steps they use to make their dance so coherent and concordant, you can watch those dancing in the background.
+Please pay attention to how the milongueros and milongueras follow the milonga codes—from seating, making eye contact, using the cabeceo, to dancing and finally escorting the woman back to her seat.
+If you're curious about the steps they use to maintain such harmony, you can watch those dancing in the background.
 But nothing fancy really.
 Their tango is not about steps.

-As you can see, they focus entirely on the music and feelings, as if steps are irrelevant.
-For them, dancing tango is about enjoying sentiment and intimacy, not performing gymnastics.
+Their focus is entirely on the music and the feeling—so much so that the steps seem almost irrelevant.
+For them, dancing tango is about enjoying emotion and intimacy, not about performing tricks.
 They dance with complete relaxation, an unhurried pace, subtle movements, and tasteful suspensions.
-Their steps are small and simple, devoid of any flaunt, and are used solely to remain synchronized with their partner in the dance.
-The beauty of their tango lies in the unity of the partnership rather than the performance of the individual.
-In their tango, nothing is ornate, yet everything is exquisite and elegant.
-Even their music selections are more sentimental and intriguing than ours, perfectly complementing the mood of their dance.
+Their steps are simple, unpretentious, and serve only to maintain unity with the partner.
+The beauty of their tango lies in the connection and synchronization, not in individual performance.
+Even their music selections are more sentimental and intriguing than ours, perfectly matching the tone of their dance.

-Pay special attention to the woman.
-Her ability to remain cohesive with the man is remarkable.
-She leans comfortably against him, her chest intimately pressed to his, and her arm hooked around his shoulder.
-Her eyes are dreamily closed, allowing her to focus inwardly on the feelings stirred by the music and the subtle whispers of his body.
-Her inconspicuous footwork magically keeps her body moving in harmony with his, no matter how he turns.
+Watch the woman especially.
+Her ability to stay attuned to her partner is extraordinary.
+She leans into him comfortably, her chest gently pressed to his, her arm resting around his shoulder.
+Her eyes are closed in bliss, fully immersed in the sensations stirred by the music and the whispers of her partner’s body.
+Her discreet footwork seamlessly keeps her body in harmony with his movements, no matter how he turns.

 To tango is to indulge yourself, not to impress others.
 On a crowded dance floor, who cares about your footwork anyway?
-The only thing that matters is the intimate feelings you experience.
-This is why performance tango doesn’t make sense in the milongas.
-I hope Holman’s video inspires more people to embrace the milonguero style of tango and accelerates the transformation of tango from a step-oriented dance to a feeling-oriented one.
+What truly matters is the feeling you experience.
+This is why performance tango doesn’t make sense in the milonga.
+I hope Holman’s video inspires more American dancers to embrace the milonguero style of tango and accelerates the transformation of our tango from a step-oriented dance to a feeling-oriented one.

 P.S.

-I received several comments on my video selections and now have a better understanding of why political correctness has become a necessity in our society.
-Please note that the video clips I selected are used solely to illustrate a phenomenon.
+I've received several comments about my choice of videos and now better understand why political correctness has become a necessity today.
+Please note: these videos are intended only to illustrate a broader phenomenon.
 They are neither intended to represent nor capable of capturing the full picture of any community or event.

 January 14, 2016